Study to become a professional Massage Therapist

 Due to the amount of information covered in the course, home studies (Self research, massage practice and written essays) of approximately five hours per week will be required.

-What to bring; Students are asked to bring two large bath towels to each class.
+What to bring; Students are asked to bring two large bath towels and two hand towels or table covers to each class.

 Award